md4all/md4all/README.md

 This code was developed with Python3 (python3) with Cuda 11.3.
 All models were trained on a single NVIDIA RTX 3090 (or RTX 4090) GPU with 24GB of memory.

 Installation steps:
-- We recommend to use Docker to set up your environment for better reproducibility.
+- We recommend using Docker to set up your environment for better reproducibility.
   1. To make it as easy as possible, we provide a Makefile that needs to be changed at three locations:
     - l.
 26: Change <USER_ID>:<GROUP_ID> to your user and group id.
     - l.
 33: Change <PATH_TO_DATAROOT> to your host path of the data folder.